alsaibie/me319/prelabs/prelab4.md

 Flash Example 2 and observe the LED blinking frequency.
 Try to change the blinking frequency.

-## Using timers to read a signal frequency
+## Example 3: Using timers to read a signal frequency

 In Example 3 (`mainE3.cpp`) we combine Examples 1 and 2 and add an input capture routine to measure a square wave signal frequency.